The Case for the Secret Sharing Scheme

 Ahead of the Hackers

 As long as we continue to rely on passwords and keys, hackers will find ways to get a hold of them – they are there for the taking, it’s just a matter of ‘how’ and ‘when’.
-It is time to move away from traditional means of authentication and towards a key-less environment in order to outsmart hackers once and for all.
+It is time to move away from traditional means of authentication and towards a key-less environment, such as passwordless MFA in order to outsmart hackers once and for all.